15 Differences Between GoldMine and Salesforce

 2. Pricing Model

-GoldMine licenses can be purchased for a one time cost of $695 per concurrent user.
+5 concurrent GoldMine user licenses can be purchased for $3,195.
+One year of support is included in this price.
+Each additional user is $695 + $139 support.
+There are volume discounts for 10 or more additional users.
 Concurrent users must be network users who are directly connected to the main database.
-Offline, synchronizing users must be named users — named user licenses are also $695.
-There is a 20% annual software maintenance fee that’s charged on top of the user license fee.
+Offline, synchronizing users must be named users—named user licenses are also.
 Customers must be current on software maintenance in order to be able to purchase new licenses and receive support.
 Customers are responsible for the cost of needed server hardware and software components.

 3. Software Upgrades